 Jason A. Niedermeyer

 I was drawn to the School Leadership Program at Baldwin Wallace by its rich tradition in creating excellent school leaders.
 In researching various programs, I found that BW employed practicing administrators who would bring their real-life experiences to the classroom.
 Learning from superintendents, principals, and curriculum directors - all entrenched in the world of education and administration - provided me a vision of what was to come, and a greater understanding of what is really expected as a middle school principal.
-BW’s focus on curriculum and instruction helped me understand the importance of learning and student achievement, which shaped the type of leader that I have become -- an instructional leader instead of a school manager.
+BW’s focus on curriculum and instruction helped me understand the importance of learning and student achievement and shaped the type of leader that I have become -- an instructional leader instead of a school manager.
 The School Leadership Program taught me the importance of striving to reach high levels of performance related to standards.
-From expertise in curriculum to a sound understanding of school law, this program prepared me for success in my current position as a middle school principal.
+From expertise in curriculum to a sound understanding of school law, this program prepared me for success in my previous position as a middle school principal, and now as director of academic affairs K-6.
 I created great relationships with others in my cohort, and built a strong professional network.
 Nearly everyone in my cohort is now a practicing administrator.

 Principal, Spruce Elementary School, North Olmsted City Schools